 The power of social media lies in its potential for storytelling, and this is where you can make your fundraising campaign stand out.
 Use photos and videos to show your nonprofit in action so your audience can see how their donations can help your organization pursue its mission.
 Videos are particularly powerful for projecting your message.

-For example, Facebook videos receive 135 percent more organic reach than Facebook photos (on average).
+For example, Instagram video content tends to get more engagement than photos.
 Beyond visual content, consider using statistics or infographics to give people a tangible idea of how the donations will be put to use.
 (For example: "For every $20 donated, we can provide 10 new books to students in underprivileged schools.")
 If your audience can connect with your story and mission, they will be more inclined to donate.

 7. Celebrate Milestones and Thank Your Donors